 Keep in mind, your risk assets, like your business and real estate, should be held in different legal entities.
 Why?
 If you put your safe assets in the same entity as the risk assets and the risk asset entity is sued, that would jeopardize the safe assets.
 You want to keep separate risk and safe assets.

 Which entity and state are best to protect your safe assets?

 Typically, an LLC taxed as either a disregarded entity for tax purposes or an LLC taxed as a partnership is the best entity.
-The LLC has the charging order protection, which makes it more difficult for a creditor to get after your personal ownership in the LLC.
+The LLC has the charging order protection, making it more difficult for a creditor to get after your personal ownership in the LLC.
 Keep in mind, since it is a safe asset LLC, no one should be suing the LLC directly.
 That leads to our second point, which state is best?
-As you know, Nevada is a great state when it comes to protecting the entity veil (which comes into play when the entity is sued directly and someone is attempting to go through the entity, after the individual owner).
-But in this case, with a safe asset LLC, no one should be suing the operating entity, so Nevada is not necessary.
-Your home state is just fine for a safe asset LLC.
-Remember, an LLC is a flow-through entity when taxed as a partnership and disregarded entity, therefore there are no state tax advantages by being based out of Nevada (most states do not have a state tax on pass-through LLCs; the exception is California).
+As you know, Nevada is a great state when it comes to protecting the entity veil (which comes into play when the entity is sued directly, and someone is attempting to go through the entity after the individual owner).
+But in this case, with a safe asset LLC, no one should be suing the operating entity, so Nevada is unnecessary.
+Your home state is just fine for a safe asset, LLC.
+Remember, an LLC is a flow-through entity when taxed as a partnership and disregarded entity.
+Therefore, there are no state tax advantages based on Nevada (most states do not have a state tax on pass-through LLCs; the exception is California).

 How much value in safe assets do you need before you form a separate LLC?

-That depends upon your unique situation, based upon how much can you afford to lose personally.
-If you have $40K in a brokerage account and that is 80% of your liquid assets, you may want to form a separate LLC to protect that safe asset.
+That depends upon your unique situation, based upon how much you can afford to lose personally.
+If you have $40K in a brokerage account, 80% of your liquid assets, you may want to form a separate LLC to protect that safe asset.
 If you have $3K in investments in your own name, that is not something that would warrant a separate LLC to protect.